11th Airborne Soldiers return from Poland

 |0

-This work, 11th Airborne Soldiers return from Poland [Image 8 of 8], by John Pennell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 11th Airborne Soldiers return from Poland, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT